Cosmic ocean: Common themes

 Yu.
 E. Berezkin and E. N. Duvakin generalize the motif of primary waters as follows: "Waters are primary.
 The Earth is launched into the water, appears above the water, grows from a piece of solid substance placed on the surface of the water or liquid mud, from an island in the ocean, is exposed when the waters subsided, etc."

 The idea of the primacy of the ocean as an element, from the bowels of which the Earth arises or is created, is universally prevalent.
 This representation is present in many mythologies of the world.

 In Asia and North America, the Earth-diver myth is found.
 In this myth a creator god dives into the cosmic ocean to bring up and form the Earth.
 A diving bird, catching a lump of earth from the primordial ocean, often appears in the mythologies of the Native Americans and Siberian peoples.
 In totemic myths, bird people are often presented as ancestors.
 Eggs are a common theme in creation myths.
 A waterfowl extracts silt from the sea, from which land is gradually created.

 In Polynesian mythology, Maui fishes islands.
 In Scandinavian mythology, the gods raise the Earth, and Thor catches Jörmungandr from the bottom of the ocean.
 In ancient Egyptian mythology, the Earth itself comes to the surface in the form of a mound.
-In the Hindu Brahmanas it was said that Brahma as Prajapati took the Earth out of the water, taking the form of a boar.
+In Hindu Puranas, when Hiranyaksha hid the Earth in the cosmic ocean, Lord Vishnu took the Varaha (boar) avatar to save it.

 In the mythologies of many Asian countries, in which there is an image of an endless and eternal primordial ocean or sea, there is a motif of the creation of the Earth by a celestial being descending from the sky and interfering with the water of the ocean with an iron club, spear or other object.
 This results in condensation which gives rise to the Earth.
 In Japanese mythology, the islands of Japan arose from dirty foam raised by mixing the waters of the ocean with a spear of gods (Izanagi and Izanami).
 In the mythologies of the Mongolian peoples, the role of the compactor of the ocean waters is played by the wind, which creates a special milky substance out of them, which then becomes the earth's firmament.
 According to the Kalmyks, plants, animals, people and deities were born from this milky liquid.
 Hindu Mythology has a similar myth about the Churning of the Ocean.